bnegrao/amazon-search-terms/README.md

 ## API endpoints

 ### GET /estimate
 **Description:** Returns the `score` of a keyword.
 The `score` is simply the number of search terms retrieved from the amazon complete api that have the keyword given as prefix.
+It is a recursive search, see the section *Implementation Details* bellow for more details on the search algorithm.

 **Query Params:**
 * `keyword`: REQUIRED.
 The term to be searched.